 Switch to LED Christmas lighting

-Not only will this have an impact on the environment, it’ll also have an impact on your bank account.
+Not only will this have an impact on the environment, but it’ll also have an impact on your bank account.
 And ANY extra savings are always handy around Christmas.
 LED lights use 75% less energy than incandescent lights.
 The folks over at INUI LED Lighting, who sell eco friendly LED panels have this handy LED Lighting Calculator, which could help you work out how much you could be saving in terms of money AND energy!

 Substitute physical Christmas cards for eco friendly e-cards